caprover/caprover-website/content/en/docs/troubleshooting.md

 Your application is deployed as a Docker service.
 For example, if your app name in captain is `my-app` you can view your logs by connecting to your server via SSH and run the following command:

 ```
-docker service logs srv-captain--my-app --since 60m --follow
+docker service logs my-app --since 60m --follow
 ```

-Note that Docker service name is prefixed with `srv-captain--`.
-Also, you can replace 60m with 10m to view last 10 minutes.
+Use `docker service ls` to confirm the physical service name.
+New apps use their app name; apps upgraded from CapRover releases before 1.15 may retain the `srv-captain--my-app` form.
+Replace `60m` with `10m` to view the last 10 minutes.

 ## How to restart my application?